 If you qualify for a Special Enrollment Period, you can change plans according to the situation that is allowing you a Special Enrollment Period.

-Thank you for joining Wellcare.
-We are looking forward to starting a new journey with you.
-Your plan coverage will start on January 1.
+Welcome to Wellcare!
+We look forward to starting a new journey with you.
 As a new member you will receive materials from us, such as:

 Creating an account is easy!
 Just follow the below steps: